AntonOresten/Isosceles-Fractal/README.md

 # Isosceles-Fractal

-Press Z and X to increment the number of iterations
+Press Z and X to increment the number of iterations.

-J and K for rough angle increments
+J and K for rough angle increments.

-N and M for finer angle increments
+N and M for finer angle increments.

-Scroll wheel can be used to get angles such that $10\theta mod 2 = 1$
+Scroll wheel can also be used for incrementing the angle.